 TxDLA will provide an open forum (email@example.com) and adequate representation to all digital learning professionals and organizations.

 TxDLA will be a resource to assist members at all stages of distance learning development, at any level of activity, and through a variety of methodologies.

 TxDLA will identify opportunities that can benefit members and establish effective means of communication that facilitate members' focus on areas of interest.

 TxDLA will establish a collaborative atmosphere in which members can come together to help each other and ultimately improve the distance learning community.

 TxDLA will serve both the membership and the distance learning community through a variety of programs.

-TxDLA will provide and cultivate leadership in the distance learning community that effectively communicates issues, concerns, and developments for the improvement of distance learning in Texas as well as the international arena.
+TxDLA will provide and cultivate leadership in the digital learning community that effectively communicates issues, concerns, and developments for the improvement of digital learning and its legislature in Texas as well as the international arena.

 TxDLA will provide recognition of outstanding achievements in statewide distance learning.